AcademicsDec 22, 2020

 That the MHS daily schedule was revamped three years ago, and more changes were envisioned, made moving away from the existing schedule easier.
 The move away from Advanced Placement (AP) courses paved the way for even more reimagining.
 The pandemic forced that hand.

 Ms. Virden concurs.
 “Longer teaching time, rather than frequent movement to many classes in a day, may become more the norm,” she adds.
-“What Term 1 and Term 2 this year have taught us is that we can deliver a robust program in many different ways, and that our teachers are incredibly flexible, while not missing a step in terms of the academic program they are delivering.”
+“What Term 1 and Term 2 in 2020-21 have taught us is that we can deliver a robust program in many different ways, and that our teachers are incredibly flexible, while not missing a step in terms of the academic program they are delivering.”